 The entrepreneurial culture is nascent in Kabul and is not very big, according to Angaar.
 Resources are a challenge — most startups rely on donors — and technology is unreliable at times.
 And of course, there is a cultural learning curve for the region.
 Building awareness is key to overcoming these challenges.
 And that’s what Angaar aims to do with CBC.
 Through sheer force of will, he hopes to reshape and impact the economic future of his country – and create awareness of opportunities in the region.

 “When we help our society learn by providing education to everyone, the war will disappear,” Angaar says.

 This year, Kabul-based startup Maktab e-learning app will take the stage with many other startups from around the world.
 The company is based on blockchain theories and uses AI to guide its users to the proper content.
 The content is educational.

 “The mentality of running a business in Afghanistan has to change.
 Startups should know they are part of an ecosystem – a community.
 By sharing and exchanging ideas through platforms like CBC and other initiatives, this will happen“ Angaar concludes.

 The story out of Kabul is one of hope and unity, community and education, creativity and progress.
-It’s pretty much everything CBC stands.
+It’s pretty much everything Creative Business Cup stands for.
 The power of this movement in a war-torn part of the world is testament to the thinking and philosophies that will help make the world a better, more peaceful place.